ClickHouse/NoiSQL/README.md

 Let's also define five melodies.

 What is the idea?
-Let's take a Sierpinski triangle, put it into a sine wave, add FM to make it even fancier, and apply a few LFO over the place.
+Let's take a Sierpinski triangle, put it into a sine wave, add FM to make it even fancier, and apply a few LFOs over the place.

 ```
 sine_wave(